livesh19/Devslopes-landing-site/README.md

-# Simple Devslopes landing site made using HTML and CSS
+# Simple landing site made using HTML and CSS